ComradDoge/DogeEU4/README.md

 - France formable requirements extended to few provinces in the south
 - Hellenic and Kemetic conversion decision is now only available until 1450, Hellenic missionary strenght from decision 15%>10%
 - AI Vinland is not allowed to form Canada, eh.
-- Transylvania and Cumania can also form Romania, # ADD A NEW FORMABLE FOR CUMANIA? #
+- Transylvania and Cumania can also form Romania (Cumania tagged along)
 - Added Illyria formable with ideas (be south slav culture)
 - Added Baltic Union formable with ideas (be baltic culture and romuva/suomenusko)
 - Added Wendish formable with ideas (be Lusatia or Sorbian culture)
-- Roman Empire ideas boosted so the end of the campaign comes faster for you
+- Added Ancient Egypt formable with ideas (Egyptian or Nubian culture)
+- Added Madagascar formable with ideas (Madagascar cultures)
+- Cant form Arabia if you are either version of Egypt

 Government Buildings
 - Added two more government buildings